Yellow Asphalt: Red roofs

-A Palestinian housekeeper, wife of a Bedouin leader, is a concubine of an Israeli Jewish farmer with wife and children of his own.
-When news of her infidelity reaches her husband via Bedouin children who spotted her making love in the desert, he beats her up.
-The housekeeper decides to seek shelter at the farmer's place based on his assurances that he would look after her.
-However, the farmer decides to avoid trouble with the Bedouin tribe and asks his Bedouin farmyard help to kill the woman and dispose of the body and gun.
+A Palestinian housekeeper, wife of a Bedouin leader, has an extramarital affair with an Israeli Jewish farmer who has a wife and children of his own.
+Bedouin children see them making love in the desert and inform her husband, who beats her up.
+The housekeeper decides to seek shelter at the farmer's place, based on his assurances that he would look after her.
+However, the farmer decides to avoid trouble with the Bedouin tribe and asks his Bedouin farmhand to kill the woman and dispose of the body and gun.
 The help is unable to kill her, and takes the housekeeper to an unspecified Israeli city - letting her go and telling her not to come back.
-She does come back, and is shot dead by the farmer.
-The help deposes of the body and gun inefficiently, leading to the discovery of both.
+She returns anyway, and is shot dead by the farmer.
+The farmhand disposes of the body and gun inefficiently, leading to the discovery of both.
 A blood feud is thus inadvertently started between the family of the housekeeper and that of the farmyard help.
-The help ultimately undergoes the primeval "fire test" to prove his innocence, but tells the Bedouin elders about the guilt of the Israeli farmer.
-The Bedouin help is excommunicated from his clan, but given a chance to redeem himself by killing the Israeli farmer.
+The farmhand ultimately undergoes the primeval "fire test" to prove his innocence, but tells the Bedouin elders about the guilt of the Israeli farmer.
+The Bedouin farmhand is excommunicated from his clan, but given a chance to redeem himself by killing the Israeli farmer.
 He fails to do so, and the Israeli farmer is shown being pursued by the brother of the housekeeper.
-The final scene shows the farmyard help, an outcast from his society, hitching a ride into the same Israeli city, with words he had used to chide the housekeeper about living in two disparate worlds playing in the background.
+The final scene shows the farmhand, an outcast from his society, hitching a ride into the same Israeli city, with words he had used to chide the housekeeper about living in two disparate worlds playing in the background.